colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 ## 7) In WebFaction, switch back to your original webapp

 Before proceeding with installing the certificates, you need to switch the mounted web application back to the original application for the four websites.
-In other words, a reveral of what you did in section #4. **This brings your site back online.**
+In other words, a reversal of what you did in section #4. **This brings your site back online.**

 ## 8) Install certificates on WebFaction